Curtis LeMay: USAF airpower development and LeMay's style

 LeMay was instrumental in SAC's acquisition of a large fleet of new strategic bombers, establishment of a vast aerial refueling system, the formation of many new units and bases, development of a strategic ballistic missile force, and establishment of a strict command and control system with an unprecedented readiness capability.
 All of this was protected by a greatly enhanced and modernized security force, the Strategic Air Command Elite Guard.
 LeMay insisted on rigorous training and very high standards of performance for all SAC personnel, be they officers, enlisted men, aircrews, mechanics, or administrative staff, and reportedly commented, "I have neither the time nor the inclination to differentiate between the incompetent and the merely unfortunate."

-Life magazine reported that LeMay once took the co-pilot's seat of a SAC bomber to observe the mission, complete with lit cigar.
+Life magazine reported that LeMay once took the copilot's seat of a SAC bomber to observe the mission, complete with lit cigar.
 When asked by the pilot to put out the cigar, LeMay asked why.
-When the pilot explained that fumes inside the fuselage could explode, LeMay growled, "It wouldn't dare".
+When the pilot explained that fumes inside the fuselage could explode, LeMay growled, "It wouldn't dare."
 The incident was used as the basis for a fictional scene in the 1955 film Strategic Air Command.
 In his controversial and factually disputed memoir War's End, Major General Charles Sweeney related an alleged 1944 incident that may have been the basis for the "It wouldn't dare" comment.
 Sweeney stated that a similar incident occurred in 1944 when a B-29 crew chief reminded General LeMay of his lit cigar while LeMay was undergoing B-29 familiarization with (then-Colonel) Paul Tibbets' 509th Composite Group.

 Despite his uncompromising attitude regarding performance of duty, LeMay was also known for his concern for the physical well-being and comfort of his men.
-LeMay found ways to encourage morale, individual performance, and the reenlistment rate through a number of means: encouraging off-duty group recreational activities, instituting spot promotions based on performance, and authorizing special uniforms, training, equipment, and allowances for ground personnel as well as flight crews.
+LeMay found ways to encourage morale, individual performance, and the re-enlistment rate through a number of means: encouraging off-duty group recreational activities, instituting spot promotions based on performance, and authorizing special uniforms, training, equipment, and allowances for ground personnel, as well as flight crews.

 On LeMay's departure, SAC was composed of 224,000 airmen, close to 2,000 heavy bombers, and nearly 800 tanker aircraft.

 LeMay was appointed Vice Chief of Staff of the United States Air Force in July 1957, serving until 1961.